 Vitamin K occurs in several forms.
 The most common is vitamin K1, found in spinach, kale, and other dark, leafy greens, which accounts for 75–90 percent of the vitamin K consumed by humans.
 Less common is vitamin K2, found in small amounts in animal products and fermented foods.
 It’s also synthesized by gut bacteria.

-In the body, vitamin K is crucial for the normal clotting of blood, and it also plays an important role working alongside vitamin D to form healthy bones.
+In the body, vitamin K is crucial for the normal clotting of blood, and it also plays an important role in working alongside vitamin D to form healthy bones.

 Vitamin D promotes calcium absorption in the gut and maintains proper blood levels of calcium to meet the body’s needs.
 But vitamin D alone doesn’t dictate where the calcium you ingest ends up.
 Vitamin K integrates calcium into bones and teeth, preventing it from being deposited in soft tissues, such as the kidneys or arteries—important, since calcium deposits in the kidneys are linked with kidney diseases, and the buildup of calcium in blood vessels increases the risk of coronary artery disease, heart attacks, and stroke.